leoleojogos/leoleojogos/README.md

 - Big dreams, in search of knowledge
 - Learning several languages ​​such as java, python and others
 - Taking a technical course at satc
-- I like to play games, watch lives, read books
+- I like to play, watch lives, listen to music, drink a lot of coffee and read books
 - Simple and humble need something just call
 - 😎🤝